Shadow Gambit: The Cursed Crew: Development

 Shadow Gambit features a fantasy backdrop, allowing the team to significantly expand character skills.
 The game also features a more open-ended structure, as the player can recruit characters and complete missions in any order they want.

-The game was developed by Mimimi Games.
+The game was developed by Mimimi Games as its first self-published game.
+Mimimi dubbed Shadow Gambit a "real-time stealth strategy" game.
 Internally codenamed "Project Süßkartoffel", it was developed with funds from both the German government and Kowloon Nights.
-It is the studio's first self-published game, as well as its last game.
 Sweet Baby Inc. consulted on the game's script.
 The game was officially announced by Mimimi in January 2023.
 It was released for Windows PC, PlayStation 5, and Xbox Series X and Series S, on August 17, 2023.

 Soon after the game's release, on August 29, 2023, it was announced that Mimimi Games would be closing down due to the rising costs of development and not enough revenue being generated.
 On December 19, 2024, American publisher Hooded Horse announced that they had purchased the publishing rights for Shadow Gambit for all platforms, seeking to assist with the game's long-term availability.